Return to Index

 Sampling

-Most sampling parameters are gone, leaving only randomness, topk and nucleus.
-You cannot reorder them.
+Most sampling parameters are gone, leaving only randomness, topk, nucleus, and Min-P. You cannot reorder them.

 Context